What you really should do before and after your run

 Running, for many people, is the foundation of their fitness, whether they are just starting their physical activity journey or seasoned workout veterans.
 All you need is a good pair of shoes and the space to do it.

-But like with all workouts there are risks for injury, particularly if you don’t take care of your body before and after.
+But like with all workouts, there are risks for injury, particularly if you don’t take care of your body before and after a run.

 “The body still has to be prepared before you perform at full tilt,” says Steven Gasser, fitness specialist at Advocate Good Samaritan Hospital’s Health and Wellness Center in Downers Grove, Ill.
 “A warmup is a much better way to get your body to perform at its best.
 As far as cooling down, even a small walk to gradually bring down your body’s heart rate and blood pressure is still the way to go.”

 Though Gasser says running isn’t for everyone – other quality cardio workouts like fast walking, swimming, biking and ellipticals offer benefits, too – it remains an excellent choice to get in shape.
 For those who want to make running a part of their workout plan, here are a few suggestions for how to warm up and cool down for your runs:

 “Going zero to 60 is not the way to do it,” Gasser says.
 “You might get away without injuring yourself at first, but eventually you will get hurt.”

 Runners should focus on gradual, dynamic movements ahead of their workouts, particularly ones that mimic running, to build up body temperature and loosen their muscles.

 Foam rolling – A relatively recent entry into the fitness world, foam rollers are great for loosening spots throughout your body, especially your legs, and getting the blood flowing before the workout starts.
 Find sore areas all over your legs and upper back and use your body weight to massage around them to help the muscles relax and help prevent possible injuries.